 When he walked in this evening, Daddy wanted to take his boy to the park.
 As I changed Little Man on the landing, he wrapped himself around my neck and kissed me.
 He smiled, “I will never let you go.”

-The sacredness of the moment hurt – a swelling tight at the edges.
-I was thrown forward to the day time will have run out on us, make me let go my son with the borrowed breath.
+The sacred moment hurt – a swelling tight at the edges.
+I was thrown forward to the day time will have run out on us, ask that I return borrowed breath.